Jayson

 Notable People Named Jayson

-Jayson Castro William is a Filipino professional basketball player known as "The Blur" for his speed, currently playing for the TNT Tropang Giga in the Philippine Basketball Association (PBA).
+Jayson Castro William is a Filipino professional basketball player for TNT Tropang 5G in the PBA, nicknamed "The Blur" for his speed.

-Jayson Stark is an American sportswriter and author, best known for his coverage of baseball for The Athletic, The Philadelphia Inquirer, and ESPN.
+Jayson Stark is an American sportswriter and author covering baseball for The Athletic, best known for his work with The Philadelphia Inquirer and ESPN.

 Sofia Ricci